How to make Word documents accessible

 - add a text description (alt text or nearby text) to informative images

-- mark decorative images as ‘decorative’ so screen readers ignore them
+- mark decorative images as ‘decorative’ so they are ignored by assistive technologies

 You should also:

-- add a visible caption where it helps explain why the image is included
+- add a caption if it helps explain the image

 Describe images in text

-Images with important information need a text description so people who cannot see them can still understand their meaning.
+Images with important information need a text description so people can understand what they show.

 - adding alternative (alt) text to an image

-- including image information in the nearby text (this helps all users)
+- including key information in the surrounding text

 Sometimes you may need to do both.